heuripedes/manchester-protocol/README.md

 * [x] One member function in an inherited class overrides a virtual base class member function.
     > Class NcursesTuiImpl in file Tui.cpp overrides functions declared in abstract class TuiImpl from Tui.h
 * [x] One function is declared with a template that allows it to accept a generic parameter.
-    > Class Channel in ThreadUtil.h requires a template argument.
+    > Class Channel in Util.h requires a template argument.
 Methods send() and receive() are written in a generic form.

 ### Memory Management